 Research and Projects

 - In 2016, Dr. Plaisir received a major research award from the Foundation for Child Development to lead a two-year study (2016-2018) with BMCC colleagues, Professors Kirsten Cole and Mindi Reich-Shapiro, examining Intrinsic and Extrinsic Factors Influencing Men’s Decisions to Work in Early Childhood Education (ECE) Settings in New York City.
 The study’s findings are published in this BMCC News article.
+The Foundation for Child Development issued this Press Release about the study along with an Executive Summary.

 - Men Career Trajectories in ECEC, an international research project